Safety in Oman - All You Need to Know Before Visiting The Gulf Country

 There have been protests in the country, but most of them have been peaceful and haven't affected the safety in Oman.
 It is probably a good idea to avoid large demonstrations of any sort here, especially in border areas which can be dicey.
 There have been reports of harassment and arrests of dissenting voices, especially as an amendment in the penal code in 2011 allowed for the arrest and detainment of individuals without an arrest warrant.
 Keep an eye out for public gatherings, especially during mid-day.

-For the most part, the country is safe for travellers.
+For the most part, the country is safe for travelers.
 Acceptance and tolerance are the pillars of Islam, and thus, most Omanis are approachable and pleasant.
-In fact, the country received a zero rating on the Global Terrorism Index in 2013 and 2015 indicating high levels of safety.
-Crime rates are low, although the occasional instance of theft and opportunistic burglary like bag snatchy are reported.
+Crime rates are low, although the occasional instances of theft and opportunistic burglary, like bag snatchy, are reported.
 As with any country, it's best to stay alert.
-Be responsible for your belongings and don't leave them unattended.
+Be responsible for your belongings, and don't leave them unattended.

 Social Precautions To Take When in Oman